 P(W) = E(J) / t(s)

-100 litres of fuel would typically last 10 hours (36,000 seconds) in a motor vehicle (Internal Combustion Engine) – cruising at say 110 kph
+100 litres of fuel might typically last 10 hours (36,000 seconds) in a motor vehicle (Internal Combustion Engine) – cruising at say 110 kph (in my experience of driving across Australia).

 Hence the energy output of that 100 litres of fuel might be considered thus: 3.2GW/36000 seconds = 88.8 kW.
-However, the efficiency of ICE vehicles is, at best, 33% (so only approximately 29 of those kW are being used to propel the vehicle against the various mechanical/aerodynamic drags) the rest leaves mostly as heat through the radiator (and some noise!)
+However, the efficiency of Internal Combustion Engined (ICE) vehicles is, at best, 33% (so only approximately 29 of those kW are being used to propel the vehicle against the various mechanical/aerodynamic drags) the rest leaves mostly as heat through the radiator and oil cooler (and, of course, some noise!)

-Note: Whilst fuel tanks can hold Gigajoules of energy, Electric Vehicle (EV) battery’s are generally expressed in KWh – don’t forget efficiency!
+Note: Whilst fuel tanks can hold Gigajoules of energy, Electric Vehicle (EV) battery’s are generally expressed in KWh .
+But don’t forget efficiency!

-Electric vehicles not only have slightly less aerodynamic drag, they can recover energy from downhills and slowing (hence they can be considered as having effectively around 30% less drag) – with the result that a typical 85 KWh battery will propel an EV at the same speed (110kph) for just over 4 hours (i.e. 440 km).
+Electric vehicles not only have less aerodynamic drag, they can recover energy from downhills and slowing (hence they are typically considered as having effectively around 30% less drag) – with the result that a typical 85 KWh battery will propel an EV at the same speed (110kph) for just over 4 hours (i.e.for a range of 440 km).
 This comes from the fact that the EV, which is very efficient at turning battery energy into kinetic energy (~98%), would, following the above logic, need just 20.3 kW to cruise at 110 kph!

-Of course headwinds, terrain and towing can all effect these figures (as they also do for ICE vehicles, too).
+Of course headwinds, terrain and towing can all effect these figures (as they certainly do do for ICE vehicles, too).

 As you can see, there are many factors at play that need to be considered when trying to make efficiency comparisons.

-However it is perhaps easier to look to the economic story!
+However it is perhaps easier to look to the raw economics!

 Is it perhaps worth looking at this yet another way?